Pineapple juice: Cooking

 Pineapple juice powder can be used in pies, cakes, muffins, scones, chutneys, jams, chilis, candies, sauces, and stews.
 Pineapple juice powder can be used to marinate chicken and fish.

 Regulations

+European Union regulations for pineapple juice cover food additives, pollutants, pesticide residues, microbial and heavy metal levels, packaging, and product labels.
+Food safety certification is required.

 According to the U.S. Food and Drug Administration, manufactured and canned pineapple juice can have finely insoluble solids, although it cannot have coarse or hard substances or excessive pulp.
 It can be sweetened with a dry nutritive carbohydrate sweetener.
 In concentrated form, pineapple juice can be sweetened with a liquid.